rubyforgood/mutual-aid/doc/setup.md

 The application should be available at [https://localhost:3000](http://localhost:3000).
 You can sign in using the email and password you provided in the when you ran `bin/bootstrap`.
 This docker compose also setups an a `mailcatcher` server, which you can access at `localhost:1080`.
 All emails will be delivered to mailcatcher, which should allow you to setup user accounts.

-**NOTE** It's probably a good idea to start the `webpack-dev-sever` to compile webpacks out-of-band of webserver requests - this tends to run into the `rack-timeout` in the docker development environment.
-The `bin/start` script takes an optional service name - or list of names - to startup.
-The `webpack-dev-server` _can_ be started issuing the following command:
+Additionally, if you want to keep the logs from each of the services separate, `bin/serve` also takes an optional service name - or list of service names - to start in a single session.
+For example you might want to separate the `email`, and `webpacker` logs when interacting with a debugger in the `app` service to prevent losing the debugging context on log output from `email` or `webpacker`.
+In that case, you could open two separate terminals.
+In the first you would start the rails application:

 ```
-bin/start webpacker
+bin/serve app
 ```

-Additionally, if you don't mind mixing the logs from the `app`, and `webpacker` services you can also startup both like so:
+and in the second terminal start `email` and `webpacker`

 ```
-bin/start app webpacker
+bin/serve email webpacker
 ```

 ### Stopping the application and its services